junkfactory/chrome-simple-gestures/README.md

 See v0.1 in action at [YouTube](https://youtu.be/OOZXeHznJSU)

-If you like this extension, by me a beer/coffee/candy [Square CashApp](https://tiny.one/6t3hpm6a) or [PayPal](https://tiny.one/5ec4phk2)
+If you like this extension, by me a beer/coffee/candy [Square CashApp](https://tiny.one/6t3hpm6a)